Curry, Warriors use furious finish to hold off Bucks 122-121

 For the Warriors, this performance marked progress on many fronts: the energy on both ends, the attention to detail that had lacked during a particularly discouraging recent road trip — and, of course, the W result.

-The two-time MVP missed Friday’s game at Toronto still dealing with a bruised tailbone, then played nearly 37 minutes Sunday at Atlanta
+Curry shot 14 for 21 and 5 of 10 from deep.
+He had missed Friday’s game at Toronto with the bruised tailbone, then played nearly 37 minutes Sunday at Atlanta.

+“I think we all should just stop and appreciate what he’s doing right now,” Bazemore said.

 Milwaukee had won two in a row against Golden State, including a 138-99 rout on Christmas Day, and the Bucks saw the end to a three-game winning streak on the Warriors’ home floor.